-Marthasville Missouri is a city located in Warren County.
-The city has a population of 1,136 residents, according to the 2010 US census.
+Marthasville, Missouri is a city located in Warren County.
 Located along the Missouri River off of Highway 94, Marthasville is just over an hours drive from Downtown St. Louis via Interstate 44 to Highway 100 through Washington Missouri or via Interstate 64 and Highways 94 or D. Important roads for the city include Highway 94 and 47, Highway D and O, Bluff Road, Loop Road, Main Street and others.

 One of the Boone daughters, Jemima and her husband, Flanders Callaway, built a large two story log home in the village of Charette, which is almost the same location of the present day Marthasville.
 The Boones lived with the Callaways at different times and it was in this home that Rebecca Boone died in 1813.
 The Callaway home has since been moved and reconstructed at the Boonesfield Village near Defiance, off of Highway F, which adjoins the historic home of another of Boone's children, Nathan Boone, where Daniel died in 1820.
 Rebecca was the first person to be buried in the Boone and Bryan family cemetery located on a hill just east of Marthasville.
 Daniel was eventually buried there as well.